Southwest Iowa League: History

 The Southwest Iowa League began minor league play on May 29, 1903, as a Class D level four–team league, under the direction of league president E.H.
 Whiteside.
 The Southwest Iowa League was designed to play two separate half seasons for the league standings.

 The roots of the Southwest Iowa League began at a January 26, 1903 meeting held in Shenandoah, Iowa.
 There, a board of directors was established for the desired league.
-Original plans called for an eight–team league, with clubs to be formed among several interested Iowa towns and two Nebraska cities: Nebraska City and Plattsmouth.
+Original plans called for an eight–team league, with clubs to be formed among several interested Iowa towns and two Nebraska cities: Nebraska City, Nebraska and Plattsmouth, Nebraska.
 At the January 26 meeting, it was established that interested cities needed to apply for membership and provide a $100 application fee.